 There is a difference between a pressure cooker and a pressure canner.
-Pressure cookers are not designed to can food, but rather, cook foods under high pressure.
-However, there are pressure cookers out there that are pressure canners as well.
-So, not every pressure cooker will have the capability of canning; never try canning with a pressure cooker unless the product is capable of both.
+Cookers are not designed to can food, but rather, cook foods.
+However, there are pressure cookers for canning out there.
+So, not every pressure cooker will have the capability of canning; never try canning with a one of these unless the product is capable of both.

 17. Will a pressure cooker tenderize meat?

-Yes, pressure cookers can tenderize meat very well, similar to a slow cooker.
-Pressure cookers do this by melting the collagen in meat into a gelatin thanks to its higher pressure and temperature.
+Yes, these machines can tenderize meat very well, similar to a slow cooker.
+They achieve this by melting the collagen in meat into a gelatin thanks to its higher pressure and temperature.
 However, in some other ways of cooking such as roasting or searing, the collagen in meat tends to toughen up.

-Not everyone will enjoy using a pressure cooker, but they are extremely versatile and have a lot to offer.
+Not everyone will benefit from an appliance like this, but they are extremely versatile and have a lot to offer.
 Before making your purchase, consider the following pros and cons to decide if it’s an appliance you will want and need in your kitchen.

-- There is an endless number of things that can be cooked in pressure cookers from tough meats to sweet treats.
+- There is an endless number of things that can be cooked using the pressure method, from tough meats to sweet treats.

 - They’re more energy-efficient.

-- Pressure cookers offer many different modes and settings.
+- These appliances offer many different modes and settings.

-- Pressure cookers are fairly compact devices and can be bought in many different sizes depending on how much you’d like to cook.
+- They’re fairly compact devices and can be bought in many different sizes depending on how much you’d like to cook.

 - They don’t require a lot of cleaning.
 Plus, some of them are even dishwasher-safe.